ZacSweers/barber/README.md

 Usage
 -----
-Barber has a single annotation that you use, `@StyledAttr`.
+Barber has a single annotation that you use: `@StyledAttr`.
 This can be used on either fields (if you want to keep the value) or methods (specifically, setters).

 ```java
 public class BarberView extends FrameLayout {